 About the NCSA

-The NCSA was founded in 2006 by Nancy Hamm as a Certifying body for Newborn Care Specialists and to oversee ongoing education in the field of newborn care.
+The NCSA was founded in 2006 by Nancy Hamm as an Industry Association and Certifying body for Newborn Care Specialists and to oversee ongoing education in the field of newborn care.
 With the initial business model it was decided by the Board to offer certification to all newborn care specialists who had the experience, references, background check, CPR certification and had taken an approved NCS course.
 Nancy Hamm is a newborn care specialist and has worked with hundreds of newborns over her 29 year career, dedicating over 50,000 hours of her time to their care.
 She developed a Newborn Care Specialist Training Course which later became the standard for which the NCSA approved courses are based on.
 Nancy Hamm has to date trained over 500 NCS students.